week month in Husker history

 1910: Plans to install sod on Nebraska's dirt playing field fall through for financial reasons.

-1915: Nebraska captain Dick Rutherford earns a spot on the life saving crew in Long Beach, Calif., but later gets booted after it is discovered he is not a Californian.
+1915: Nebraska captain Dick Rutherford earns a spot on the life saving crew in Long Beach, Calif., but he later gets booted after it is discovered he is not a Californian.

 1925: The University of Denver's hiring of former Husker coach Fred Dawson becomes official.
 Also, the financial situation for players includes he-man jobs during the summer and no athletic scholarships.